 Empty out water that is left in humidifier chamber, let it air dry every day.
 Wipe mask with a damp cloth or use CPAP cleaning wipes to prolong the softness and clean off any residual skin oils that might deteriorate the mask.
-You may also purchase a So Clean2 to assist you with easy, hands-free cleaning.

 Mask, headgear, tubing, and humidifier chamber should be washed in a solution of warm to hot water with anti-bacterial detergent.
 We carry prewash which can be purchased in the shop.
-The So Clean2 can also be of help to clean these items, this can also be purchased in our shop.

 There may be a leak.
 The problem may be with the humidifier, so ensure the chamber is in place properly.
 The mask may be old.
 Doctor may have to prescribe pressure change.